glrodasz/zendify/README.md

 3. Start the development mode running `npm run dev`.
 4. Open the browser at `http://localhost:3000` for watch the changes.

-*The development mode start the server listening its changes with `nodemon` also it is listening the client with `webpack-dev-server` that have integrated the **Hot Module Replacement**.
-Learn more about HRM [here](https://github.com/webpack/docs/wiki/hot-module-replacement-with-webpack)*.
+_The development mode start the server listening its changes with `nodemon` also it is listening the client with `webpack-dev-server` that have integrated the **Hot Module Replacement**.
+Learn more about HRM [here](https://github.com/webpack/docs/wiki/hot-module-replacement-with-webpack)._

 ## Deploy to Heroku
 1. Follow the **Setup** steps above but instead of put the keys and tokens on the `.env` file you have to add them on Heroku.